How to reduce development time and risk with Prototek’s Rapid Prototyping

 Unlike many polymer-based methods, MJF parts tend to be mechanically reliable and dimensionally stable.

-Nylon PA12: for stiffness and dimensional stability.
+Nylon PA12: high stiffness and dimensional accuracy.

 - Industrial & packaging: functional components for machinery, tooling, or packaging prototypes.